Inherit The Wind

 But they constructed a compelling story—one that would have been told more effectively on the stage.
 In fact, a stage production of Inherit The Wind—based strictly on their script—would be something to see.

 Their script describes a single elaborate set consisting of the courtroom in the foreground.
-He set then merges into the town courthouse square on an elevated level in the background.
+The set then merges into the town courthouse square on an elevated level in the background.
 Scene changes are accomplished primarily through lighting.
 The writers explain, “It is important to the concept of the play that the town is visible always, looming there, as much on trial as the individual defendant.”

 Quotes